tale-toul/OCP4baremetalIPI/README.md

 The external DNS names used to access the applications and API endpoint can be different from the internal ones used by Openshift.
 If the Openshift cluster was deployed using an internal DNS zone that is not resolvable from outside the physical host, the reverse proxy can do the translation between the external and internal zones.
 ```
-                         ┌────────┐
+                  ┌────────┐                        ┌────────┐
-                         │        │
+                  │        │                        │        │
-                 ────────► NGINX  ├──────►
+          ────────► NGINX  ├───────────────────────►│ OCP 4  │
-app1.oxample.com         │        │      app1.ocp4.company.dom
+app1.example.com  │        │  app1.ocp4.company.dom │        │
-                         └────────┘
+                  └────────┘                        └────────┘
 ```

-The one caveat about DNS zones translation is that the web console (https://console-openshift-console.apps.tale.net) and the OAuth server (https://oauth-openshift.apps.ocp4.tale.net) can only be accessed using a single URL and DNS zone, so zone translation in the reverse proxy does not work for these URLs.
-The console and oauth URLs can be changed from their default values, but can only be accessed using the defined URL: [Customizing the console route](https://docs.openshift.com/container-platform/4.9/web_console/customizing-the-web-console.html#customizing-the-console-route_customizing-web-console) [Customizing the OAuth server URL](https://docs.openshift.com/container-platform/4.9/authentication/configuring-internal-oauth.html#customizing-the-oauth-server-url_configuring-internal-oauth)
+The one caveat about DNS zones translation is that the web console (https://console-openshift-console.apps.ocp4.tale.net) and the OAuth server (https://oauth-openshift.apps.ocp4.tale.net) can only be accessed using a single URL and DNS zone, so zone translation in the reverse proxy does not work for these two services.
+The console and oauth URLs can be changed from their default values, but can only be accessed using the defined URL: [Customizing the console route](https://docs.openshift.com/container-platform/4.9/web_console/customizing-the-web-console.html#customizing-the-console-route_customizing-web-console) and [Customizing the OAuth server URL](https://docs.openshift.com/container-platform/4.9/authentication/configuring-internal-oauth.html#customizing-the-oauth-server-url_configuring-internal-oauth)

-A local DNS server based on dnsmasq could be used to resolve the console and oauth internal DNS names, but adding the names to the locahost file should also work.
+A local DNS server based on dnsmasq or adding the names to the locahost file could be used to resolve the console and oauth internal DNS names.

 Additional details about the NGINX configuration can be found in the [nginx directory](nginx/)